tensorflow/gan/tensorflow_gan/examples/README.md

 Author: Joel Shor

 Two examples.
-Both are unconditional GAN on MNIST trained using the `tfgan.estimator.GANEstimator`, which reduces code complexity and abstracts away the training details.
+Both are unconditional GANs trained on MNIST using the `tfgan.estimator.GANEstimator`, which reduces code complexity and abstracts away the training details.
 The first uses the `tf.Estimator` "blessed" method using `train_and_evaluate`.